BLUEBEARD’S 10 HONEYMOONS

 An impoverished aristocrat kills women for their money

 The wagons in this night shot are clearly of BR origin.
-The one on the left is a 16T mineral, that on the right is a 7-plank open.
+The one on the left is a 16T mineral, that on the right, obscured by George Sanders, is a 7-plank open.
 The white diagonal stripe on the 16T denotes at which end of the wagon the end door is located for unloading.